 Although it is clear these two crustaceans are very different from each other, the terms "shrimp" and "prawn" seem to be used interchangeably.
 The words "shrimp" and "prawn" originated in England but the UK tends to refer to both of these crustaceans as prawns.

 Food labeled as prawns are often larger than shrimp but aren't necessarily true prawns.
 Some "prawns"—such as spot prawns—are biological shrimp, and some "shrimp"—notably ridgeback shrimp—are technically prawns.
-And sometimes chefs and restaurant menus will label dishes slightly erroneously to make them sound more appealing, and shrimp and prawns are no exception, particularly if the recipe is ethnic in origin.
+And sometimes chefs and restaurant menus will label dishes slightly erroneously to make them sound more appealing, and shrimp and prawns are no exception, particularly if the recipe is of global origin.

 Choosing Between Shrimp and Prawns

-Choose your shrimp or prawns based on what size you want and what your recipe calls for, and whether they've been caught or raised in an environmentally responsible way.
+Choose shrimp or prawns based on size what a recipe calls for, and whether they've been caught or raised in an environmentally responsible way.
 U.S. wild-caught shrimp/prawns is a well-managed fishery, for example.
-Similarly, U.S. shrimp/prawn farms follow better practices than many others.
+Similarly, U.S. seafood farms follow better practices than many others.

 There are many ways to cook and serve shrimp and prawns.
 They can be grilled, broiled, fried, sauteed, or steamed, and can be cooked with the shell on or off.
 The most important thing to note when cooking is that shrimp and prawns cook fast.
-If using them in a stir-fry dish, for example, wait until the last minute to add them as they often will cook in under 1 minute.
 Shrimp and prawn's mild and sweet flavor make them extremely versatile and great to pair with a variety of ingredients, from simple to complex.